felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 *I suppose the blog post you're about to read has been a long time in the making.
-It took 3 hours to write, but it was the result of many days, weeks, months, years of work.
+It took 3 hours to write, but it was the result of many days, weeks, months, years of work behind the scenes.
 Today, I am sharing you one of my biggest milestones yet: how I overcame learning anxiety.
 I hope this post will have been worth the wait to you, because it certainly has been to me.
 Behind the curtains, I was hard at work on building a better version of myself.*

-*In this post, my mission is to share my "light bulb" moment with you, in the hopes that, if you are also dealing with learning anxiety, you will be inspired to take steps towards overcoming this wall.*
+*In this post, my mission is to share my "light bulb" moment with you, in the hope that, if you are also dealing with learning anxiety, you will be inspired to take steps towards overcoming this wall.*

 =L